raghavprasad13/Python-Mini-Project---Snake/README.md

   7. Sound effects added for swallowing of food and collision
   8. Highscores Board added
   9. A button to exit the game (all processes of the game should be shut down and game should be exited)
+  10. Looping the snake back into the playing space once it reaches the boundary

 #### Features to be added:
   1. Increase speed of the game after certain number of times the snake swallows food